Welcome to the Enzymedica FAQs page. Here you will find a wealth of information about enzymes, their purposes and uses.

 What types of supplemental enzymes are sold in stores?

-Plant based enzymes are the most popular enzymes found in natural food supplements.
+Vegetarian enzymes are the most popular enzymes found in natural food supplements.
 The four most common are Protease, Lipase, Amylase and Cellulase.
 They represent about 80% of the market.
 They are sourced from aspergillus and grown in a laboratory setting on plants such as soy and barley.
-They are called plant based, microbial and fungal.
-Of all the choices, plant based enzymes are the most active or potent.
+They are called vegetarian, microbial and fungal.
+Of all the choices, vegetarian enzymes are the most active or potent.
 This means they contain the highest active units and can break down more fat, protein and carbohydrates in the broadest pH range than any other source.

 Pancreatin is a substance from the pancreas of the hog or ox containing enzymes.
 Pancreatin contains proteolytic enzymes (enzymes that break down protein), amylase, and lipase.
 This enzyme has been studied extensively for its anti-inflammatory properties.
 Pancreatin has been used successfully in Germany for fortifying the pancreas in a molecular way.
 Since it is a glandular compound it provides the same type of support a thyroid complex provides an individual's thyroid.
 Dr. Roy Dittinan suggests that pancreatic enzymes should not be taken during pregnancy or when using blood thinners.